ruby-conferences/ruby-conferences.github.io/README.md

 The list of events is driven by the conferences file in the `_data` directory - if you have an update for those things, just change the YAML and send a PR.

+The file to be changed is `_data/conferences.yml`. **NOTE: It is order-dependent, meaning, put your conference in the YAML file in the order in which it should appear on the page, which is chronological.**

 Here is a list of the keys that can be used:

 * `name`: The official name of the event